Kanomble/celery_blast/README.md

 `nginx, worker, flower, web, postgres and rabbitmq`.

 <a name="configuration_notes"></a>
-### Notes on SymBLAST containers and possible configurations
+### Notes on CATHI containers and possible configurations
-SymBLAST is a server site tool, by starting the container network, your local computer will be used as a web server. `Django` is the underlying web-framework and `gunicorn` serves as the WSGI HTTP Server.
-Both applications reside in the SymBLAST base image. `Nginx` is used as a reverse proxy server, it directs client requests to `gunicorn`.
+CATHI is a server site tool, by starting the container network, your local computer will be used as a web server. `Django` is the underlying web-framework and `gunicorn` serves as the WSGI HTTP Server.
+Both applications reside in the CATHI base image. `Nginx` is used as a reverse proxy server, it directs client requests to `gunicorn`.
 The long-running background tasks are managed by `rabbitmq` and `celery`, thus triggered processes are picked up by the message broker `rabbitmq` and passed to a queue, if a `celery-worker` is free, the process is executed.
 The task progress is saved within the `postgresql` database within the `django_celery_results_taskresult` table, which enables task monitoring.
 The `flower` container can be used to monitor the `celery-worker`.
 The reciprocal BLAST pipeline and the normal one-way BLAST pipelines are integrated into a Snakefile, which is used by the workflow management system `snakemake`.
 Customization of Snakefiles enables user defined post-processing.
-In addtion, a `jupyter-notebook` container is integrated into the SymBLAST container network.
+In addtion, a `jupyter-notebook` container is integrated into the CATHI container network.
 Configuration is done within the `.env.prod` file.
 All important environment variables are defined within this file (e.g. the `DJANGO_ALLOWED_HOSTS` and the `SECRET_KEY` variables).

 <a name="project_setup"></a>
 ## Project setup
-To execute the integrated reciprocal BLAST pipeline of SymBLAST, certain data must be set up by the user.
+To execute the integrated reciprocal BLAST pipeline of CATHI, certain data must be set up by the user.
 This includes the query sequences from a particular organism/genome file, a forward BLAST database that will serve as the search space, a backward BLAST database, the scientific name of the organism from which the query sequences were obtained, and a project title.
 Additionally, the user can modify some BLAST